Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 linked to our state's generic `A`, and our state changes can use `A` to show that when the state changes, the generic type will remain the same.

-I'm also going to add a quick extra function to each implementation for use at the end.
+I'm also going to add a quick extra function, `describe`, to each implementation for use at the end.

 ```rust,no_run
 // File: cat.rs